 BFA uses a representative sampling indexing strategy to manage the Fund.
-"Representative sampling" is an indexing strategy that involves investing in a representative sample of securities or other instruments comprising the Underlying Index.
+"Representative sampling" is an indexing strategy that involves investing in a representative sample of securities that collectively has an investment profile similar to that of the Underlying Index.
 The securities selected are expected to have, in the aggregate, investment characteristics (based on factors such as market capitalization and industry weightings), fundamental characteristics (such as return variability and yield) and liquidity measures similar to those of the Underlying Index.
 The Fund may or may not hold all of the securities in the Underlying Index.

-The Fund generally invests at least 90% of its assets in securities of the Underlying Index and in depositary receipts representing securities of the Underlying Index.
-The Fund may invest the remainder of its assets in certain futures, options and swap contracts, cash and cash equivalents, including shares of money market funds advised by BFA or its affiliates, as well as in securities not included in the Underlying Index, but which BFA believes will help the Fund track the Underlying Index.
+The Fund generally will invest at least 90% of its assets in the component securities of the Underlying Index and may invest up to 10% of its assets in certain futures, options and swap contracts, cash and cash equivalents, including shares of money market funds advised by BFA or its affiliates, as well as in securities not included in the Underlying Index, but which BFA believes will help the Fund track the Underlying Index.
 The Fund seeks to track the investment results of the Underlying Index before the fees and expenses of the Fund.

-The Fund may lend securities representing up to one-third of the value of the Fund's total assets (including the value of the collateral received).
+The Fund may lend securities representing up to one-third of the value of the Fund's total assets (including the value of any collateral received).

-The Underlying Index is sponsored by MSCI (the "Index Provider"), which is independent of the Fund and BFA.
+The Underlying Index is sponsored by MSCI, which is independent of the Fund and BFA.
 The Index Provider determines the composition and relative weightings of the securities in the Underlying Index and publishes information regarding the market value of the Underlying Index.